Visitors intending to reach the official website should click HERE

 - Work Facilities: Enclosed cubicles for meetings or privacy.

-- Check-in Process: Easy and quick.
+- Check-in Process: Easy and fast.

 Location

-Mezzanine level, next to gate A32.
+Mezzanine level, Concourse A, next to gate A32.

 Hours

-Services and Facilities
+Services and Amenities

-Snacks, beverages, air conditioning, press, TV, workstations.
+Snacks, beverages, air conditioning, newspapers, TV, workstations.

 Access